Last updated on August 20th, 2022 at 12:07 am

 - Choose organic formulas over non-organic (pesticides and hormones in cow’s milk)

-- Use spring/distilled or filtered water for preparing formula
+- Use spring/distilled or filtered water to prepare the formula

 - Choose glass, silicone, BPA-Free bottles

 - Do not microwave water or formula in plastic (It’s not recommended to microwave formula at all – heating water in glass is ok)